 However, there are some definite gear needs for inshore saltwater anglers and a reliable user-friendly spinning reel should be right up there with a rod that can take a beating, as well as a wide variety of lures.

-So, we’ve put together a list of five of what I think are some of the best choices on the market at the moment.
-Within this selection there is a little something for everyone and, hopefully, you’ll find the best inshore spinning reel for your particular needs here.
+So, we’ve put together a list of five of what I think are some of the best inshore spinning reels on the market at the moment.
+Within this selection there is a little something for everyone and, hopefully, you’ll find a reel for your particular needs here.

 While born a certified land dweller, I have had the opportunity to live the past year of my life on the coast of the Indian Ocean.
 Despite being raised on the rivers and in the mountains, I just might be a permanent convert to coastal living… and fishing.